penumbra-zone/penumbra/docs/rustdoc/README.md

 REGENERATE_INDEX=1 ./deployments/scripts/rust-docs
 ```

-and then commiting the changes, if any, to `docs/rustdoc/index.html`.
+and then committing the changes, if any, to `docs/rustdoc/index.html`.